Dr Philippa Smith

-Her doctoral research titled New Zealanders on the 'Net identifies discourses about national identity by examining the 'talk' of New Zealanders through computer mediated communication (CMC) on the Internet.
+Philippa's doctoral thesis titled New Zealanders on the 'Net: discourses of national identities in cyberspace identified discourses about national identity by analysing the 'talk' of New Zealanders through computer-mediated communication (CMC) on the Internet during the 2000s when the nation was becoming notably more diverse.

-The study examines competing discourses based on people's understanding of nationhood in relation to their ethnicity and/or ties with former homelands, to their kiwi' citizenship and to various perspectives on what it means to be a 'New Zealander' The question is raised: how do New Zealanders construct their identity in an increasingly diverse society?
+Applying a 'discourse-historical' methodological approach of critical discourse analysis, as developed by Ruth Wodak and others (1999, 2000, 2008), Philippa's study examined competing discourses based on people's understanding of nationhood in relation to their ethnicity and/or ties with former homelands, to their kiwi citizenship and to various perspectives on what it means to be a 'New Zealander'.
+View the thesis here.

 - 2003 — Recipient of the AUT School of Communications Studies award for excellence in Post-Graduate Research — Master of Arts in Communications Studies, Auckland University of Technology.